What Is An Accidental Death Benefit Rider? [2022 Update]

 What Is An Accidental Death Benefit Rider?

-An accidental death benefit rider (also known as a “double indemnity rider”) is an optional feature available to add to your life insurance policy.
-This rider provides your loved ones additional coverage (by itself, usually 1-2 time original death benefit) if you die due to an accident.
+An accidental death benefit rider (also known as a “double indemnity rider”) is an optional feature you can add to your life insurance policy.

 Accidental death benefit riders can be added to both whole life policies and term life policies.

 Let’s look at an example.
 Let’s say Joe has a $1 million term life insurance policy for which he pays $100 per month in premiums.

 At purchase, he adds an accidental death benefit rider to his policy, meaning he has to pay an additional $15 in premiums per month, for a total of $115 per month.

 Let’s say that he then passes away due to an accident (such as a car accident) before his policy expires.
 His family would then receive the $1 million payout from his life insurance coverage and an additional $500,000 payment from his accidental death benefit rider, for a total payout of $1.5 million.

 The addition of an accidental death benefit rider will probably result in a slightly higher premium; however, this benefit increases the total benefit paid to the policy’s beneficiaries.
 In other words, the beneficiary receives the death benefit paid by the policy itself plus any additional accidental death benefit covered by the rider.

 Finally, you may have to prove that the insured’s death was caused by an accident when submitting a claim.
 Here are several ways that you can do so: